Jovan100/chancewemeet/replit.md

-# ConnectCafe - Virtual Connection Platform
+# ChanceWeMeet - Virtual Connection Platform

 ## Overview
-ConnectCafe is a beautiful, modern static website for a social connection platform designed to help lonely people across all demographics connect through sponsored virtual coffee/meal dates.
+ChanceWeMeet (www.chancewemeet.com) is a beautiful, modern static website for a social connection platform designed to help lonely people across all demographics connect through sponsored virtual coffee/meal dates.
 The site showcases the concept with glossy design, smooth animations, and authentic photography of real people connecting in beautiful settings.

 ## Project Structure
 This is a **simple static website** with: